snackshell/major/README.md

 If you like my work, you can support me through the links below:

-- If you want to send support in another form, you can contact me via [Telegram](https://t.me/tigraytechc). or @medhanye6
+- If you want to send support in another form, you can contact me via [Telegram](https://t.me/banacodes).

 # How to Use